tomhallmain/sd-runner/README.md

 `prompt_presets`: For specific prompt modes add a chance to prepend or append tokens to the prompt.

-`prompt_presets_schedule`: Define an iteration schedule of named presets to be run via the UI.

 `default_negative_prompt`: Any of the defaults are useful, but the negative default can be especially useful as it is often less likely to change.

 ## Prompt Syntax